-• Follow the trips related missing child procedure (above) as far as it applies in a foreign country e.g. how you will go about looking for them initially and who you will contact, if anyone, when searching begins.

-- Report appropriately during or after the initial search to every local amenity or authority who can help look/widen the search e.g. security at a mall, the station public announcer to put out a message etc. - Contact the Foreign and Commonwealth Office on 020 7008 1500 and ask for the Consular Directorate.
+- Follow the off-site visits related missing child procedure (above) as far as it applies in a foreign country e.g. how you will go about looking for them initially and who you will contact, if anyone, when searching begins. - Report appropriately during or after the initial search to every local amenity or authority who can help look/widen the search e.g. security at a mall, the station public announcer to put out a message etc. - Contact the Foreign and Commonwealth Office on 020 7008 1500 and ask for the Consular Directorate.
 The Foreign Office will appoint a caseworker if appropriate and contact the British Embassy in the country concerned. - Contact the school in the UK at the point the child is still missing and the procedure says they must be told.
 The school Emergency.
 Plan should then swing into action.
 It will be for school to contact the UK police either for the area where the missing child lives, or the school's own local police station, and ask them to inform the UK National Central Bureau of Interpol.
 If necessary, Interpol can then contact the relevant foreign police, although they will usually do so only if they consider the missing person to be at risk of harm. - The Lucie Blackman Trust can also provide help and support tailored to your situation.
 It is open 24 hours a day and can be contacted on Tel: 01983 718802 select option 9.
-When calling from outside the UK remember to add +44 and remove the first Zero. - The information the Police will want is in the FCO Missing Person Guide name, DOB, passport details, what they are wearing, where they were last seen etc. - The leader should be focussed on searching and informing local authorities or the UK embassy (if there is one at all; there is only one of these per country, usually in the capital and it has the UK ambassador in it) or UK consulate (very similar to an embassy but lower ranking as it doesn't have the ambassador in it there might be several of these or none of these, and they can be slow at some tasks because they just pass it on to the embassy). - If a child has gone missing whilst you are visiting another European country, you should contact both the UK police and the police local to where you are staying abroad.
+When calling from outside the UK remember to add +44 and remove the first Zero. - The information the Police will want is in the FCO Missing Person Guide name, DOB, passport details, what they are wearing, where they were last seen etc. - The leader should be focussed on searching and informing local authorities or the UK embassy (if there is one at all; there is only one of these per country, usually in the capital and it has the UK ambassador in it) or UK consulate (very similar to an embassy but lower ranking as it doesn't have the ambassador in it there might be several of these or none of these, and they can be slow at some tasks because they just pass it on to the embassy). - If a child has gone missing whilst you are visiting a European country, you should contact both the UK police and the police local to where you are staying abroad.
 You can also call the 'Missing Children Europe' hotline on 116000 which can put you in contact with a charity in the country you are calling from which deals with missing children.
 This number operates in over 30 countries across Europe.
-It also applies in the UK.
+It also applies in the UK. - Processes for reporting a missing person in the Country they have gone missing will vary depending on the Country.
+E.g., they may not accept a missing person report until a certain amount of time has passed nor accept a report in English.
+The school may have to arrange and pay for a translation service.